growingpenguin/growingpenguin.github.io/_posts/2024-02-07-Overview_Of_SDR_and_Devices.md

 A schematic of the USRP (Universal Software Radio Peripheral)/SBX (SBX is a specific model of USRP that operates at a certain frequency range), which is a common piece of hardware used for SDR <br/>
 -Signal processing path within an SDR system, specifically using a USRP(Universal Software Radio Peripheral) device <br/>
 Starts with a Gain control, then passes through an Anti-aliasing filter with a 100 MHz cutoff frequency before reaching the Analog-to-Digital Converter (ADC), which converts the analog signal into a digital signal represented by x[n] <br/>
+-The USRP2 N210 uses a port interface to initiate applications and has been expanded through such implementations <br/>
+-The system has components that can be updated as needed <br/>
+-The signal processing flow is: Gain → Anti-aliasing Filter → ADC (Analog to Digital Converter) → x[n] (digital signal representation) <br/>
+-Plans to develop the framing, scheduling, and radiation components in software <br/>

 ### Software-Defined Vehicle (SDV) and Related Technologies
 **Evolution from SDR to SDV** <br/>